shubhamchandra/LeetcodeCompanyProblemAccumulator/README.md

 Set up details:
 https://stackoverflow.com/questions/8255929/running-selenium-webdriver-python-bindings-in-chrome

-It runs in headless mode.
+It runs in headless mode in Google Chrome.

 You also need to have leetcode subscription.